-With lush jungle, roaring rivers, and volcanoes, there’s no denying Arenal is the adventure capital of Costa Rica.
-Known for its jaw-dropping landscapes and adventure activities for travelers of all ages, the region of Arenal and the town of La Fortuna is on many travelers’ Costa Rica itinerary.
+There’s no denying Arenal is the adventure capital of Costa Rica with jaw-dropping landscapes and adventure activities for travelers of all ages.
+Known as a gateway to Arenal Volcano National Park, La Fortuna is on many travelers’ Costa Rica itinerary.

-We’ve rounded up a list of the best things to do in and around La Fortuna, from heart-racing adventure activities to free things to do in town to off the beaten path experiences.
+We’ve rounded up a list of the best things to do in La Fortuna, from heart-racing adventure activities to free things to do around town to unique, off-the-beaten-path experiences.

 We’re also sharing the best places to stay in and around La Fortuna, as well as where to eat.
 You won’t want to miss this complete guide to Arenal and La Fortuna, Costa Rica!